The dynamic

 type variables are not validated until the program is running.
 This allows for great flexibility in certain programming scenarios.

 However, it also has many detractors.
-It means skipping a bit of the strong typing guidelines, which many developers do not like (in fact, it was not particularly successful, and it is somewhat out of use)
+It means skipping some of the strong typing guidelines, which many developers dislike (in fact, it wasn’t particularly successful and is somewhat out of use)

 The dynamic